pixelgod0/coffeezhs/README.md

 If you have many functions that go well together, you can put them as a `XYZ.plugin.zsh` file in the `custom/plugins/` directory and then enable this plugin.

-If you would like to override the functionality of a plugin distributed with Oh My Zsh, create a plugin of the same name in the `custom/plugins/` directory and it will be loaded instead of the one in `plugins/`.
+If you would like to override the functionality of a plugin distributed with CoffeeZHS, create a plugin of the same name in the `custom/plugins/` directory and it will be loaded instead of the one in `plugins/`.

 ### Enable GNU ls In macOS And freeBSD Systems

 <a name="enable-gnu-ls"></a>

-The default behaviour in Oh My Zsh is to use BSD `ls` in macOS and freeBSD systems.
+The default behaviour in CoffeeZHS is to use BSD `ls` in macOS and freeBSD systems.
 If GNU `ls` is installed (as `gls` command), you can choose to use it instead.
 To do it, you can use zstyle-based config before sourcing `coffeezhs.sh`: